 Continue reading Hell Freezes Over: Michigan is Right-to-Work

 UAW president and eternal flower child Bob King used the 75th anniversary of the Flint sit-down strike to veer his union back towards its socialist roots last week, calling on all UAW members in an impassioned speech to take “direct action” (union parlance for breaking the law) against the evil 1%, starting with, oddly enough, General Electric stockholders.

 “It will take direct action.
 It will take us being willing to face arrest.
 It will take us being willing to be part of marches and demonstrations,” King told a crowd of 500 cheering UAW retirees many of whom may need assistance getting back up if they do indeed dare to attempt a sit-down protest.
-King announced the UAW is joining with SEIU, Occupy Wall Street and other class warfare crusaders to
+King announced the UAW is joining with SEIU, Occupy Wall Street

 Continue reading Hippie Spring